Police find ‘possible burial site’ tied to suspected ‘serial killer’ Raul Meza Jr.

 “This area had all the unique characteristics of a grave site to include a depressed area approximately 5 feet in length with an overflow pile of dirt next to it,” investigators wrote.

 At the time the field search warrant was submitted, no human remains had been found at the site, it read.
-Still, police brought in K-9 dogs who indicated there were human remains at the location, documents said.
+Still, police brought in K-9 dogs who indicated there were human remains at the field at some point, documents said.

+“Three of the four dogs ran these two locations again and all three dogs showed significant behavior changes specifically at the excavated grave site, two of which provided a full alert for the odor of human remains by barking or sitting,” the search warrant said.

 Investigators said they believe an “unidentified female” was with Meza in March 2022 and said “there is a strong possibility that this female is connected to the grave site where dogs alerted to human remains and may potentially be a victim of murder.”